 Mega Pants Review: Why are you staring at a giant stack of pants?
-I recently came across the Lululemon Tech Canvas Pants and was immediately intrigued (I love their ABC Pants, read our ABC Pants Review) by finding a perfect alternative to jeans.
+I recently came across the Lululemon Tech Canvas Pants (and read our Luulemon "jeans" review) and was immediately intrigued (I love their ABC Pants, read our ABC Pants Review) by finding a perfect alternative to jeans.

 That sent me down an internet rabbit hole, like most things.
 I came across a wide variety of jean alternatives, ranging for Outlier to Myles to even a viable option that only cost $19.99 at Costco.
 Yes, that Costco.